-IT is pretended, that Murray had entered into a private negociation with the Oueen, to get Mary delivered into his hands |; and as Elizabeth found the detention of her in England so dangerous, it is probable, that she would have been pleased, on any honourable or safe terms, to rid herself of a prisoner who gave her so much inquietude.
+It is pretended, that Murray had entered into a private negociation with the Queen, to get Mary delivered into his hands ||; and as Elizabeth found the detention of her in England fo dangerous, it is probable, that she would have been pleased, on any honourable or safe terms, to rid herself of a prisoner who gave her so much inquietude.
 But all these projects vanished by the sudden death of 23 January. the regent, who was affaffinated, in revenge of a private injury, by a gentleman Affaffination of the name of Hamilton.
-Murray was a person of considerable vigour, ability, of the earl of and constancy, but the he was not unforced full. and constancy; but tho' he was not unsuccessful, during his regency, in composing the diffentions in Scotland, his talents shone out more eminently in the beginning than in the end of his life.
+Murray was a person of considerable vigour, ability, of the earl of and constancy; but the' he was not unsuccessful, during his regency, in composing the diffentions in Scotland, his talents shone out more eminently in the beginning than in the end of his life.
 His manners were rough and austere; and he possessed not that perfect integrity, which frequently accompanies, and can alone atone for, that unamiable character.

 By the death of the regent, Scotland relapsed into its former anarchy.
-Mary's party affembled together, and made themselves masters of Edinburgh. castle, commanded by Kirkaldy of Grange, seemed to savour her cause; and as many of the principal nobility had embraced that fide, it became probable, tho' the people were in general averse to her, that her authority might again acquire the afcendant.
-To check its progrefs, Elizabeth dispatched Sussex, with an army, to the North, under colour of chastizing the ravages committed by the borderers.
-He entered Scotland, and laid wafte the lands of the Kers and Scots, seized the castle of Hume, and committed hostilities on all Mary's partizans, who, he faid, had offended his miftress, by harbouring the English rebels.
+Mary's party affembled together, and made themselves masters of Edinburgh.
+The castle, commanded by Kirkaldy of Grange, seemed to savour her cause; and as many of the principal nobility had embraced that fide, it became probable, tho' the people were in general averse to her, that her authority might again acquire the ascendant.
+To check its progress, Elizabeth dispatched Suffex, with an army, to the North, under colour of chastizing the ravages committed by the borderers.
+He entered Scotland, and laid waste the lands of the Kers and Scots, feized the castle of Hume, and committed hostilities on all Mary's partizans, who, he faid, had offended his miftress, by harbouring the English rebels.
 Sir William Drury was afterwards fent with a body of troops, and he threw down the houses of the Hamiltons, who were engaged in the same faction.
-The Englifh armies were afterwards recalled by agreement with the Queen of Scots, who promifed, that no French troops should be introduced into Scotland, and that the English rebels should, by her partizans, be delivered up to the Queen .
+The Engr lish armies were afterwards recalled by agreement with the Queen of Scots, who promifed, that no French troops should be introduced into Scotland, and that the English rebels should, by her partizans, be delivered up to the Queen \.

-But tho' the Queen, covering herfelf with the pretence of revenging her own quarrel, so far contributed to support the party of the young King, she was cautious not to declare openly against the Queen of Scots; and she even sent a request,
+Bur tho' the Queen, covering herfelf with the pretence of revenging her own quarrel, fo far contributed to support the party of the young King, she was cautious not to declare openly against the Queen of Scots; and she even sent a request.